BaderLab/Transfer-Learning-BNER-Bioinformatics-2018/README.md

 ### Code

 Corpora pre-processing steps were collected in a single script with a jupyter notebook for ease-of-use.
-Script and notebook can be found in `preprocessing`.
+Script and notebook can be found in `code`.

 #### Model

 The model used in this study is __NeuroNER__, a domain-independent named entity recognizer (NER) based on a bi-directional long short term memory network-conditional random field (LSTM-CRF).
 A repository for the model can be found [here](https://github.com/Franck-Dernoncourt/NeuroNER).
 The paper that introduced the model can be found [here](https://arxiv.org/abs/1705.05487).

+NeurNER uses standard python config files to specify hyperparameters.
+We provide three of these config files for reproducibility (see `code/configs`):

+1. `baseline.ini`: config used while training target data sets (i.e., the baseline.)
+2. `source.ini`: config used while training on the source data sets.
+3. `transfer.ini`: config used while transferring a model trained on the source data set for training on a target data set.

 ##### Word Embeddings

 The word embeddings used in this study were obtained from [here](http://bio.nlplab.org/#word-vectors).
-Code for converting the word vectors to the `.txt` format necessary for use with NeuroNER can be found in the __jupyter notebook__ in `preprocessing`, under __data cleaning__.
+Code for converting the word vectors to the `.txt` format necessary for use with NeuroNER can be found in the __jupyter notebook__ in `code`, under __data cleaning__.

 ### Corpora